blablahole/EteRNA---Chrome-Extension/README.md

 # EteRNA Chrome-Extension

-EteRNA folding RNA project in chrome extension version.
-This extension is build with simple iframe plug-in, which works with local host.
+Eterna is an online game that invites everyone to help advance medical research.
+You play by solving puzzles using RNAs, tiny molecules at the heart of every cell.
+This chrome extension is build with simple iframe plug-in, which works with local host.

 Original source code from https://github.com/eternagame/EternaJS.